Korg Triton Repair and Restoration

 Replacing the Encoder

 The encoder is still acting up after blasting with contact cleaner.
 I bought a new one but it’s not the same spec which resulted in 2 pulses with one detent of rotation.
-I couldn’t find anything to match the original spec and too expensive to custom order, this is the best I can do which I’m not satisfied with.
+I couldn’t find anything to match the original spec and it was too expensive to custom order, this was the best I can do which I’m not satisfied with.

 Modify Backlight